wpilibsuite/frc-docs/source/docs/hardware/getting-started/control-system-hardware.rst

 |image16|

-The Axis M1013, M1011 and Axis 206 Ethernet cameras are used for capturing images for vision processing and/or sending video back to the Driver Station laptop.
+The Axis M1013, M1011 and Axis 206 Ethernet cameras are used for capturing images/control-system-hardware for vision processing and/or sending video back to the Driver Station laptop.
 The camera should be wired to a 5V power output on the Voltage Regulator Module and an open ethernet port on the robot radio.
 For more information, see Configuring an Axis Camera and the Axis